Tier 2 Visa Employer Sponsor Licence Guide.

 Eligible occupations are listed in Appendix Skilled Occupations of the Immigration Rules.
 You can offer a role that is listed as eligible from either Table 1 or Table 2 of the Appendix, or falls under standard occupation code that best represents the role you plan to offer.

-Meeting the skill level criteria is crucial to ensure that the applicant qualifies for a tier 2 visa and that your application for a sponsorship licence is successful.
+Meeting the skill level criteria is crucial to ensure that the overseas worker qualifies for the work visas and that your application for a specialist worker visa licence is successful.
 The next section, provides information on the financial requirements.

 Salary Level Requirement